BlacksunLabs/LockScream/README.md

 Emulates the macOS lock screen by dynamically determining a user's wallpaper, username, and user icon.
 Makes use of Core Services and Collaboration Services to verify entered credentials before allowing the program to close.

 ## Features
-- **Credentials are XOR encrypted and stored as a base64 encoded stringusing User Defaults**
+- **Credentials are XOR encrypted and stored as a base64 encoded string using User Defaults**
   - Operators are free to push LockScream to remote implants and retrieve credentials at a later time
+  - Details on retrieving credentials below
 - **Fullscreen Kiosk mode**
   - Menu bar hidden
   - Dock hidden